Clinical-Language-Cognition-Lab/SONIVA_PAPER/acoustic_classification/README_acoustic.md

 ---

 ## 📥 Dataset Access
-The acoustic features and metadata can be downloaded from OneDrive:
+The acoustic features and metadata can be downloaded from the Drive:
 **[Download Acoustic Dataset](https://drive.google.com/drive/folders/1lqyKebne8jIBaTeD9MjTh6M2Kf5hsbVW?usp=sharing)**